Former Air Force intelligence analyst charged with leaking Obama-era drone secrets

 WASHINGTON — A former Air Force enlisted man who served as an intelligence analyst and government contractor was charged Thursday with illegally giving classified information to a reporter.

-A spokesman for the Justice Department said 31-year-old Daniel Everette Hale of Nashville, Tennessee, was arrested Thursday morning and would make his initial appearance there later in the day.
+A spokesman for the Justice Department said Daniel Everette Hale, 31, of Nashville, Tennessee, was arrested Thursday morning and would make his initial appearance there later in the day.

-The FBI said while working as a contractor at the National Geospatial-Intelligence Agency, Hale printed out eleven secret or top-secret documents describing U.S. counter-terrorism operations overseas under the administration of President Barack Obama.
+The FBI said while working as a contractor at the National Geospatial-Intelligence Agency, Hale printed out 11 secret or top-secret documents describing U.S. counterterrorism operations overseas under the administration of President Barack Obama.
 Court documents said one described a military campaign targeting al Qaeda and another contained information gathered by U.S. intelligence about "specific named targets."

 The indictment charging Hale said the documents he provided "were published by the Reporter's Online News Outlet and compiled and published in a book authored by the Reporter."